hbarton2/cscd350-f24-AndTheyWereRoomates/TECHNICAL_DOC.md

 4. [Known Bugs](#known-bugs)
 ---
 ## CLI Introduction
-Brief description ...

----
-## CLI Overview
-A breakdown of the CLI commands and their functionalities.

-## CLI Usage
 Upon booting up in CLI mode, you'll be presented with the terminal.
 You should see a line saying

 `Welcome to our UML Editor application
 If you would like a list of commands enter 'help'`

+---
+## CLI Overview
+##Features
+* Add Command - Add classes, methods, fields, relationships
+* Remove Commands - Removes class, methods, fields and relationships.
+* Rename Commands - Rename classes, methods, fields and relationships

+## CLI Usage

 From here you'll be able to type in commands and start editing.
 Down below are all the commands you'll be able to type into the command line.

 ---
 ## General Commands
-* Please make sure to read CLI Usage before reading this section.
+* Please make sure to read CLI Introduction before reading this section.
 * These commands are general commands that can be used in the CLI.

 1. set class `<class name>` - sets the class to edit.
 A class needs to be set to edit its internals such as fields, methods, and parameters.